yuanbei/Nars-Wiki/Input-and-Output-Channels.md

 into OpenNARS (or the next higher-level sensory channel in the hierachy if such one exists) and the budget (so far just an amount of occurrences counter) of {M_BestPrototype} will be increased.
 Also {M_New} will be entered as a prototype with initial budget (so far the initial occurrence counter being 1), kicking out the prototype with the lowest budget (so far simply the prototype with the lowest amount of occurrences) if at full capacity, giving {M_new} the chance to become an useful prototype on its own sake.

+So in total the role of the vision channel is:
+1. Accumulation for instance, if the channel is of dimension 50x50, 2500 pixel-level events into a 2D truth value matrix (sensory term).
+2. Searching for the best to that sensory term stored prototype, increasing its budget and taking spatial offset for the best matching into account.
+3. Creates nevertheless a new prototype for the new observation (kicking out the worst existing), to allow it to become a useful prototype on its own sake.
+4. Reporting of the best matched protoype to NARS, like <{M21} --> [bright]>. :|: (ox,oy) where M21 is a matrix term and the spatial match-location (ox,oy) is encoded in meta-data.

-The latter principle is shared with Adaptive Neuro-Symbolic Network agent ANSNA (https://github.com/patham9/ANSNA), and extending the principle with the adaptation of prototypes similar to https://github.com/patham9/ANSNA/wiki/Concept:-Conceptual-Interpolation will be a future topic for improving the vision channel, also using SDR's instead of 2D truth-valued sensory terms is a theoretical possibility.
+Point 2,3,4 is shared with Adaptive Neuro-Symbolic Network agent ANSNA for matching events to concepts (https://github.com/patham9/ANSNA), and extending the principle with the adaptation of prototypes similar to https://github.com/patham9/ANSNA/wiki/Concept:-Conceptual-Interpolation will be a future topic for improving the vision channel, also using SDR's instead of 2D truth-valued sensory terms is a theoretical possibility.

 Regarding (ox,oy): This meta-information allows other perception operators to build spatial relationships such as